bhavinc/Net2Brain/README.md

-# Algonaits Net2Brain CCN23 Hackathon 🧠
+# Algonauts + Net2Brain CCN23 Hackathon 🧠

 Welcome to __Net2Brain__, a powerful toolbox designed to facilitate the comparison of human brain activity patterns with the activations of Deep Neural Networks (DNNs).
 With over 600 pre-trained DNNs available, Net2Brain empowers neuroscientists to explore and analyze the relationships between artificial and biological neural representations.